TBPLaS 2.0: a Tight-Binding Package for Large-scale Simulation: Revisions

 To achieve run-time switching between different math library vendors and computing devices, we employ the \textit{pointer to implementation} (PIMPL) pattern.
 A virtual interface class is defined and declares the abstract methods that must be implemented by derived classes.
 Subsequently, implementation classes define these methods and handle the technical details of interacting with specific math libraries.
 In this approach, superior flexibility and extensibility can be achieved.
 For example, the \api{TBPMGPU} class implements the \api{AbstractTBPM} interface class, enabling switching to GPU as the computing device at run-time by simply changing the \api{config.algo} attribute of \api{TBPMSolver} instance.
 And support for new math libraries can be easily added by introducing new implementations of the interface class.
 These design patterns maximize code reuse and modularity, significantly reducing development and testing efforts.

 In addition to refactoring the high-level architecture, the mathematical subroutines under the hood have also been rewritten from scratch.
 We have carefully examined the mathematical formulae of TBPM algorithms and have introduced many composite functions that avoid the use of temporary arrays and unnecessary copy assignments.
 The algorithms themselves have also been thoroughly optimized.
+For example, in the evaluation of Hall conductivity \cite{Garcia2015} we need to act the Hamiltonian and current operator on the wave functions.
+In version 1.3 it is implemented as

+while in version 2.0 the sparse matrix-vector multiplication and \api{axpby} ($y=ax+by$) have been merged into a single call to \api{amxsy} ($y=aMx-y$) with $a$ and $b$ being scalars, $x$ and $y$ being vectors and $M$ being a sparse matrix.
+The action of current operator on the wave function has also been simplified to the call to \api{mv}.
+With the help of composite functions, the use of temporary arrays is avoided, reducing the memory access by 50\%.

-For example, the evaluation of time-dependent wavefunction requires the summation over Chebyshev series.
+Another example is the evaluation of time-dependent wavefunction which requires the summation over Chebyshev series.
 In version 1.3 it is implemented as